Genxas/daily-kotlin/README.md

 # daily-kotlin
-Utilities which use in daily life in Kotlin
+Kotlin Utilities which use in daily life

 # JSON extension